vishalj7/jekyll-now/_posts/2019-02-05-Convolutuon-Neural-Networks.md

 #### Stride and Padding

-This is not really a step but information The stride is a number that is used to specifiy how many pixels for the kernal to move by when the it finishes the calculations on the current set of pixels.
+This is not really a step but information.
+The stride is a number that is used to specifiy how many pixels for the kernal to move by when the it finishes the calculations on the current set of pixels.
 The default is 1 and this usually involves the kernel overlapping and covering some pixels more than others.

 ![an image alt text]({{ site.baseurl }}/images/cnn_stride.gif "Convolution step - Stride 1 moves across each pixel in the image.")